szymon6927/bio-gen-calc/README.md

 pip install -r requirements/dev.txt
 ```

+If you have problems with installation `mysqlclient` package with the above command.
+Try to install it by hand with `pip install mysqlclient`

 4. Create `config.env` file by copying `config.env.tmp` and fill these with required environment variables

 6. Export local environment variables